stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 8]
+- Question (mcardoso3-stat6250): Will the default length for numeric data always be 8?
+- Answer (mcardoso3-stat6250):  Yes, numeric values are stored in 8 bytes of storage no matter how many digits they contain.
 * *Question (aalshehry−stat6250):* Considering all numeric variables have a default length of 8 bytes, what is the maximum value that can SAS accept for a numeric variable?
 * *Answer (aalshehry−stat6250):*
 ![8 byte](https://github.com/aalshehry-stat6250/course-questions-wiki/blob/Week-2/week-02/8byte.JPG?raw=true)